abinit/abiconda/README.md

   when the ``conda`` developers decided to upgrade the ``gcc`` version or if other **tricky** dependencies such as the MPI library are upgraded upstream.
-  In this case, contact us and we will try to provide new pre-compiled versions compatible with the new software stack.
+  In this case, contact us and we will try to provide new pre-compiled versions compatible with the new anaconda software stack.
   Alternatively, you may try the sequential version ``abinit_seq`` in which the number of external dependencies and therefore the probability of linkage problems is significantly reduced.

-  Note, however, that all the dependencies are provided by conda with the exception of the C standard library (``libc`` on linux, ``libSystem.B.dylib`` on MacOsx).
+- All the dependencies are provided by conda with the exception of the C standard library (``libc`` on linux, ``libSystem.B.dylib`` on MacOsx).
-  If the C library provided by your OS is too old or too recent, you will get error messages such as:
+  If the C library provided by your OS is too old, you will get error messages such as:

       $ abinit
       abinit: /lib64/libc.so.6: version `GLIBC_2.14' not found (required by abinit)

-  when you try to execute the application. ``ldd`` indeed shows that our system uses ``libc 2.12``
+  when you try to execute the application from the terminal.
+  ``ldd`` indeed shows that our system uses ``libc 2.12``

       $ ldd --version
       ldd (GNU libc) 2.12

-  This means that the abiconda executable requires a C library that is not compatible with the one available on your system.
+  This means that our abiconda executable requires a C library that is not compatible with the one available on your system (this usually happens when your library is too old).
-  At the time of writing, we build executables and libraries with GNU libc 2.12.
+  At the time of writing, we build executables and libraries for linux with GNU libc 2.12 while MacOsx applications are built with MacOS 10.11.2.

-  If the C-library is recent, we can easily solve the problem by providing executables compiled with the new C-library.
+  This should cover the most common cases but it your OS is too old you will have to compile from source.

-  If, on the other hand, the C library is too old, we have a serious problem because supporting all the possible versions it's not an easy task (we should set up a machines with the same C-library as the one used on your system, find a version of conda that works with this configuration and finally try to recompile the application and the corresponding libraries)
+  Note that supporting all the possible libc versions is not easy since we should set up a machines with the same C-library as the one used on your system, find a version of conda that works with this configuration and finally try to recompile the application and the corresponding libraries)
-  In this case you can either try an old version of the Abinit executables (start from the oldest one) or, if anything works, you will have to compile from source.

 For more info, please consult the [official conda documentation](https://conda.io/docs/troubleshooting.html)